fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 - TURN Server/Media Router: Recommended component acting as media relay between the agents.
 A TURN Server can also act as backchannel in certain instantiations.

-- BackChannel: A dedicated channel used by the agents to convey Snowflake messages, can be a Signaling Server/Turn Server that can be reached publicly by the agents.

 ## Protocol Workings